sebastiaanluca/laravel-conditional-providers/README.md

 ],
 ```

+Each providers key is __optional__ and can be empty —so you could just use the `local_providers` array or none at all.

+The example above will do the following in a `local` environment:

+- Load every provider from `providers`
+- Load every provider from `local_providers`
+- Ignore everything in `production_providers`

+All done!
+Now your app service provider is clean and you get a better view on what's loaded and when, with the added benefit of enabling or disabling packages based on environment.

+### Conditional aliases

-Also it is possible to simply __add a facades/aliases array per environment__ to your `config/app.php` file:
+In addition to conditionally loading providers, this workflow is also available for aliases/facades. __Add a facades/aliases array per environment__ to your `config/app.php` file like so:

 ```php
 'aliases' => [